International Journal of Entomology

 IJEN accepts diverse manuscript formats to accommodate the varied research outputs of the entomological community.
 Each submission undergoes rigorous peer review to ensure scientific validity, methodological soundness, and contribution to the field.

-Research Articles
+Original Research Articles

 Original investigations presenting novel findings on insect ecology, behavior, systematics, or conservation.
 Articles should follow standard scientific structure: Introduction, Materials and Methods, Results, Discussion, and Conclusion.